-Introduction for Element One for PUC Lakeview Charter Academy
+Introduction for Element One for PUC Nueva Esperanza Charter Academy

-Founded in 2004, PUC LAKEVIEW was opened in the Northeast San Fernando Valley to address the long waiting list for Community Charter Middle School, founded in 1999.
-Located in a community where the dropout rate from the local high schools was alarmingly high, both Community Charter Middle School and Lakeview Charter Academy were designed to better meet individual students' needs and inspire them with a love of learning that would result in them graduating from high school and college McMillen, M., Kaufman, P, and Klein S. (1997, July).
+Founded in 2009, PUC Nueva Esperanza was the fourth PUC middle school established in the Northeast San Fernando Valley to address the long waiting lists for the other PUC middle schools.
+Located in a community where the dropout rate from the local high schools was alarmingly high, the PUC middle schools were designed to better meet individual students' needs and inspire them with a love of learning that would result in them graduating from high school and college.
+Source: McMillen, M., Kaufman, P, and Klein S. (1997, July).
 Retrieved from http://nces.ed.gov/pubs/dp95/97473-3asp.
-The community need and desire for the school has been made evident by the ongoing waiting list.

-The Partnerships to Uplift Communities 501c3 non-profit corporation was established in 2004 and encompassed both Community Charter Middle School and Lakeview Charter Academy.
-Also known as PUC, Partnerships to Uplift Communities represents the belief that as students fulfill the school's vision, the community will be uplifted and revitalized.
+PUC is the acronym for Partnerships to Uplift Communities, a 501c3 non-profit corporation established in 2004 that represents the belief that as students fulfill the vision of the schools, the community will be uplifted and revitalized.
 The organization is grounded in 3 Commitments: Increase the college graduation rate by 5 times in the communities we serve; Students will become proficient within four years in PUC; and Students will commit to uplift our communities now and forever.

-Over the course of the past 15 years, PUC LAKEVIEW has established itself as jewel in the community.
+Over the course of the past 10 years, PUC Nueva Esperanza has established itself as jewel in the community.
 It is characterized by high achievement, high expectations for all students, a nurturing culture of mutual respect in which teachers believe every child will succeed, a high level of parent engagement, significant parent, student, and staff satisfaction, waiting lists, and a college going culture.

-In 1999, the founding 6th grade students at Community Charter Middle School began on the campus of California State University Northridge.
+In 1999, the founding 6th grade students at the oldest PUC school, Community Charter Middle School, began on the campus of California State University Northridge.
 This experience had such a profoundly positive effect on the students' vision of their future as college students, every year thereafter the school decided to begin their incoming 6th grade students on that same university campus.
 Every PUC middle school in the Northeast San Fernando Valley engages in the same practice.
-Since its founding year, PUC LAKEVIEW has started each of their classes of incoming 6th grade students with one week on the university campus.
+Since its founding year, PUC Nueva Esperanza has started each of their classes of incoming 6th grade students with one week on the university campus.
 The students return to their middle school campus deeply inspired by a vision of their future college graduation.
 With the memory of life on a university campus fresh in their minds and determined to return there, they begin their middle school journey with the understanding that middle school success will be the first part of their journey back to a university.

-PUC Lakeview Charter Academy Today:
+PUC Nueva Esperanza Charter Academy TODAY: